 How about you?

-Have you experienced the sad trials of baby reflux?
-How did you treat it?
+Have you tried natural remedies for baby reflux?
 Share it with us in the comments below.